hakril/PythonForWindows/doc/source/iat_hook.rst

 Callback type information
 --------------------------

-In order make the magic behind Python Hook Callback, :mod:`ctypes` need to have type information about the API parameters.
+In order make the magic behind hook callback, :mod:`ctypes` needs to have type information about the API parameters.

 There is (again) two ways to give those informations to your hook callback.
 Both techniques use a decorator to setup type information to the callback.